MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/search.md

 - Any change can take up to 30 minutes to be reflected in a portal search.
 However, 95 percent of the changes will be updated within 15 minutes.
 If attachments are involved, it can take longer depending on the size of the attachment.

-- It is advisable to rebuild the full index manually after performing a bulk data migration or bulk updates to records within a short span of time.
+- it's advisable to rebuild the full index manually after performing a bulk data migration or bulk updates to records within a short span of time.
 For details, see [Rebuild full search index](#rebuild-full-search-index).

 ## Rebuild full search index